draliceviolett/Scriptor-Jekyll-Theme/_posts/2022-07-18-blog-tour-hotbed.md

 In the introduction, Scutts writes:

-> "Friendship is an elusive subject for history, because we tend to take it for granted, to view it as something organic, unspoken, a connection that doesn't require work or analysis...
+> 'Friendship is an elusive subject for history, because we tend to take it for granted, to view it as something organic, unspoken, a connection that doesn't require work or analysis...
 Biographers often treat friendship as subordinate to romantic or filial relationships, and less important than the influence of mentors and teachers in shaping a person's life.
 But our friends have a profound influence on our work and our beliefs, on the way we live every day.
-For the women in this book, friendship was a bolstering, emboldening force."
+For the women in this book, friendship was a bolstering, emboldening force.'

 This is a message she reinforces throughout the book, by emphasising the living arrangements, collaboration, and assistance between the women of Heterodoxy.